neutral-ways/corezero-api-doc/api-client-doc.md

 Some validation rules:
 - The project_id must be an `uuid` v4 value
 - If `project_id` is not provided and more than one projects are open on the account the api will throw an error
-- `opened_at` can be a date in the pasto but cannot be a date in the future
+- `opened_at` can be a date in the past but cannot be a date in the future
 - At least one transaction item is required on items